 That said, acupuncture is not sensation-free!
 Most patients will feel a heaviness or pressure with some points (usually the most important ones for their particular treatment).
 A skilled acupuncturist will usually explain what sensation they are looking for, and tell you what to expect and not to expect.

 How does Acupuncture Work?

 That depends on who you ask, but that is because there are several different ways that it works based on what you are treating.

-Sometimes, it is by stimulating the body’s healing response via insertion of the needles.
+Sometimes, it is by stimulating the body’s healing response through the sensation felt at the point.
 Other times it is by stimulating the nervous system and how the brain receives the signals to stimulate healing.
-Others, it’s by directly stimulating the affected muscles or organs.
+And still others by directly stimulating the affected muscles or organs.

-It really does depend on what you want treated, so for specifics, ask your doctor during your treatment what mechanisms are at work.
+It really does depend on what is being treated, so for specifics, ask your doctor during your treatment what mechanisms are at work.

 What about “Dry Needling”?

 “Dry Needling” is an alternative name for the insertion of acupuncture needles into painful spots on the body (known as “ah shi” points in TCM speak).
 It is a rather aggressive technique that is used in specific cases by many acupuncturists.

 The term was invented by Physical Therapists so they could perform acupuncture without the requisite 1000 hours of clinical practice required of trained acupuncturists.
 While some PT’s (or even chiropractors) can be very skilled with acupuncture needles, the vast majority of accidents with acupuncture needles come from this group.